Askeran17/skillsnap-fullstack-app/README.md

 ![Update Form](/images-readme/update-project.png)

-- When updating is done, click on "Save" and project will updated.
+- When updating is done, click on "Save" and project will be updated.

 ![Confirmation to updated project](/images-readme/confirmation-update-project.png)